crcn-archive/mojo-docs/articles/testing/introduction/article.md

-Writing tests with Mojo is incredibly simple due to the modular, and encapsulated nature of the framework.
-Tests are generally don't have knowledge of the platform they're running on, so you can easily run everything within Node.js, the browser, or any other JavaScript supported platform.
+Tests generally don't have knowledge of the platform they're running on, so you can easily run everything within Node.js, the browser, or any other JavaScript supported platform.

 Unit Tests are preferable over e2e tests for a number of reasons: